NaveenPantra/video-player/README.md

 ### ffmpeg
+- If your machine dont have `ffmpeg` install it via `brew` or any other sources.
 - To generate `m3u8`
   - Single size `ffmpeg -i input.mp4 -c:v h264 -c:a aac -hls_time 10 -hls_list_size 0 output.m3u8`
   - Multiple sizes